 Additionally, placing such works within the context of the exhibition-as-the-national representation shows not only how the tools of contemporary art such as media art interventionism or feminist criticism can be limited to the pragmatic goals of the legitimization of the official national identity, but also how conservative politics can appropriate and utilize contemporary art for its own purposes in general.
 However, the world is based on paradoxes and it is difficult to fight with each and every one of them each step of the way, in attempting to anticipate all the outcomes and contexts of circulation possible for the original message.
 Maybe the works by Fitore Iusufi – Koja, Alketa Xhafa and Nurhan Qehaja would function differently in some other possible context for the exhibition which would, for example, give a historical overview of the position of women in the post-colonial struggle – but in this curatorial narrative their emancipatory potential stays limited, encompassed by the boundaries of the program of diplomatic exchange between Serbia and Kosovo.

-This work seems to make another point as well – one which says that the national identity of the artists from Kosovo is instrumentalized from two sides: first within the general tendency of building the new national cultures in post-Yugoslav states (in other words, each state needs its contemporary art to serve the purpose of contributing to the building of the State), and secondly within the international art scene as institution where the quality and thematic scope of the artistic work is not enough, but the signifier of ‘from Kosovo’ is needed in order to confirm the vaunted image of ‘all-inclusive internationality’.
+This work seems to make another point as well – one which says that the national identity of the artists from Kosovo is instrumentalized from two sides: first within the general tendency of building the new national cultures in post-Yugoslav states (in other words, each state needs its contemporary art to serve the purpose of contributing to the building of the State)According to the dominant art historical narrative, there was no contemporary art in Kosovo before the 1990s.
+For example, in the interview for the catalogue On Normality, Sokol Beqiri … Continue reading, and secondly within the international art scene as institution where the quality and thematic scope of the artistic work is not enough, but the signifier of ‘from Kosovo’ is needed in order to confirm the vaunted image of ‘all-inclusive internationality’.
 The artistic statement does not reveal much about the personal position of the artist Lulzim Zeqiri with regard to what I read in his work (his other work titled White Map presents the timeless image of the Balkan conflicts and fulfills all the tasks of its stereotypical representation), and I can only guess the position of curators while placing this work in the terrain of the exhibition (besides their dedication to reviewing in a comprehensive way the young art scene of Kosovo).
 But my observation would be that inside this particular exhibition Lulzim’s Heroes has the same function as Duchamp’s Pissoir – they point to the exhibitionary order and institutional context in which they are momentarily placed, discovering at the same time their own ideological function.

 The abovementioned artwork Heroes also shows that the issue of the nation, or of national identity, is very much international (within the hegemonic representation of the contemporary internationalism), and that the national identity of an artist from ‘periphery’ is always already inscribed into the dominant model of exhibition making and the contemporary art system.
 That may be the reason why the curators decided to dedicate significant space to the chapter Artist, curator, market and to analyze the art system structure, its hierarchies, the balance of power in relation to… I would add to this the concept of (national) cultural representation.
 In their criticism of the art system, the curators of Exception: Young artists from Prishtine , they mostly focused on Balkans exhibitions which, according to them, played a certain role in Euro-Atlantic integration and in the preparation of the ground for global capital in the so-called region of Western Balkans.
 That is, the curators and artists have shown their positions and opinions towards the production of the mythologized and commodified representation of the Balkans conflicts.

-This approach is characteristic for the large part of the production in the region of former Yugoslavia and is based upon the experience of conceptual art and its transformation from the producing of the ‘representation/object’ to delivering an ‘attitude/statement'.
+This approach is characteristic for the large part of the production in the region of former Yugoslavia and is based upon the experience of conceptual art and its transformation from the producing of the ‘representation/object’ to delivering an ‘attitude/statement'Some of the examples are the artworks How to Become a Great Artist by Vladimir Nikolić and Vera Večanski (Belgrade), Choose Life by Nikoleta Marković and Zsolt Kovacs … Continue reading.
 In this light, the purposeful naïveté of these works manifests itself as an ironic tool that is utilized to challenge the enforced identification with the liberal Western Weltanschauung (world view).
 In all the cases the artists appear as ‘peripheral subjects’ whose national origin is undistinguishable from their personal names whilst appearing on ‘the art scene’; so it can be said that their very possibility to act is already determined and limited by these designations.

 This is the framework in which we can read the work by Driton Hajredini called Sin.
 The video presents a document of an event performed in a Christian church in Münster and recorded with a hidden camera, in which the artist (Driton Hajredini) enters the confessional booth and confesses to the priest.
 He asks him unorthodox questions such as: I am actually a Muslim but I wanted to ask if it is a sin to be an Albanian born in Kosovo?
 Can it be called a sin, in a way?
 The confused priest replies with No. Not a sin.
 Sin is something we, people, do of our own free will, and something which is opposed to the God’s commandments.
 Or, ironically speaking, we may draw the reverse conclusion.
 That national identity and nationalism are not dependent on free will and thus are in accordance with the God’s commandments.